William D. Ford Federal Direct Loan Program: Federal Direct Unsubsidized Loans

 are student loan programs under the William D. Ford Federal Direct Loan Program.
 These loans are made to students who are enrolled in a USF degree program on at least a half-time basis.
 The U.S. Department of Education is the lender and loan funds are delivered directly to USF students' accounts through the Student Accounts office.

-The combined annual loan limit for graduate student borrowers from both the Stafford Subsidized and Unsubsidized loan program is $20,500.Federal Plus Loans For Graduate and Professional Students
+The annual loan limit for graduate student borrowers from the Federal Direct Stafford Unsubsidized loan program is $20,500.Federal Plus Loans For Graduate and Professional Students

 The Budget Reconciliation Act of 2005, passed by the Congress and signed by the President in March 2006, authorizes graduate and professional students to borrow from the Federal Direct PLUS program.

 The Federal Direct PLUS program allows eligible graduate and professional students to borrow up to the cost of attendance less any other aid they’ve been awarded.
-To be eligible to borrow from PLUS, graduate and professional students must file the Free Application for Federal Student Aid (FAFSA) and must first borrow from the Subsidized and/or Unsubsidized Federal Student Loan program.
-Among the features of the PLUS program is a fixed 7.9% interest rate, in-school payment deferment, and fixed monthly payments.
-PLUS loans can be consolidated with other federal student loans and may be a good alternative to private education loan programs for some student borrowers.
+To be eligible to borrow from PLUS, graduate and professional students must file the Free Application for Federal Student Aid (FAFSA) and must first borrow from the Unsubsidized Federal Student Loan program.
+Among the features of the PLUS program is a fixed 6.84% fixed interest rate for aid year 2015-2016, in-school payment deferment, and fixed monthly payments.
+Graduate PLUS loans can be consolidated with other federal student loans and may be a good alternative to private education loan programs for some student borrowers.